shred/acme4j/src/site/markdown/usage/register.md

 All subsequent calls must now use the new key pair.
 The old key pair can be disposed.

-## Delete an Account
+## Deactivate an Account

-You can delete your account if you don't need it any more:
+You can deactivate your account if you don't need it any more:

 ```java
 KeyPair keyPair = ... // your account KeyPair